ufukty/gohandlers/README.md

 **Binding types**

-gohandlers support binding type declarations with field tags `route`, `query`, `json` and `cookie`, for both the request and response binding types.
+gohandlers support binding type declarations with field tags `route`, `query` and `json`, for both the request and response binding types.
 Binding types are used to:

 - access field values inside the `Build` method,
 - set field values inside the `Parse` method,